pingcap/docs-cn/tidb-resource-control.md

 ## Tool compatibility

-The resource control feature is still in its experimental stage.
-It does not impact the regular usage of data import, export, and other replication tools.
+The resource control feature does not impact the regular usage of data import, export, and other replication tools.
 BR, TiDB Lightning, and TiCDC do not currently support processing DDL operations related to resource control, and their resource consumption is not limited by resource control.

+## FAQ

+1. Do I have to disable resource control if I don't want to use resource groups?

+    No. Users who do not specify any resource groups will be bound to the `default` resource group that has unlimited resources.
+When all users belong to the `default` resource group, the resource allocation method is the same as when the resource control is disabled.

+2. Can a database user be bound to several resource groups?

+    No. A database user can only be bound to one resource group.
+However, during the session runtime, you can use [`SET RESOURCE GROUP`](/sql-statements/sql-statement-set-resource-group.md) to set the resource group used by the current session.
+You can also use the optimizer hint [`RESOURCE_GROUP()`](/optimizer-hints.md#resource_groupresource_group_name) to set the resource group for the running statement.

+3. What happens when the total resource allocation (`RU_PER_SEC`) of all resource groups exceeds the system capacity?

+    TiDB does not verify the capacity when you create a resource group.
+As long as the system has enough available resources, TiDB can meet the resource requirements of each resource group.
+When the system resources exceed the limit, TiDB prioritizes satisfying requests from resource groups with higher priority.
+If requests with the same priority cannot all be met, TiDB allocates resources proportionally according to the resource allocation (`RU_PER_SEC`).

 ## See also